HenrikHG/Information_Security_HH/h1 Should Tero wear a helmet?.md

 - **Use Antivirus and Firewall Protection:**

 - **Practice Safe Browsing:**
-  - Avoid visiting untrusted websites.
-  - Use a secure and privacy-focused browser.

 - **Limit Public Wi-Fi Use:**
   - Avoid accessing sensitive information over public Wi-Fi.